opnsense/docs/source/manual/how-tos/ipv6_dsl.rst

 Hit Apply and disable/enable the NICs of your internal systems.
 Depending on the system and vendor, also a reboot could be required.

+If you experience problems with the 24h disconnect disrupting connectivity, it may help to set **Prevent Release** in section :menuselection:`Interfaces --> Settings`.